rodrigowue/integer_pattern_generator/README.md

 <img src="10x10_example.png" width="50%" height="50%">

 The sequence presented on Fig. I is: 1, 1, 2, 3, 5, 7, 11, 15, 22, 30.

+The tool outputs a postscript file containing the output pattern.